Shannon Watts: Writing

 Watts is the author of the 2019 book Fight Like a Mother: How a Grassroots Movement Took on the Gun Lobby and Why Women Will Change the World.
 The book’s foreword was written by actress Julianne Moore, who is also the founding chair of the Everytown Creative Council.
 Watts also blogs on Medium about her work and the victories achieved by Moms Demand Action volunteers.

-Ahead of the 2020 election, Watts hosted a virtual series called Demanding Women: Quarantine Conversations About Gun Violence.
-As part of the series, Watts spoke with Stacey Abrams, Elizabeth Warren, Amy Klobuchar, Vice President Kamala Harris, New Mexico Governor Michelle Lujan Grisham, Rep. Val Demmings, former National Security Advisor Susan Rice, Rep. Karen Bass, Atlanta Mayor Keisha Lance Bottoms, Tammy Duckworth, Tammy Baldwin and Michigan Governor Gretchen Whitmer.

 Watts is also active on Twitter, where she has more than 500,000 followers.
 She has also appeared as a commentator on MSNBC, CNN, CBS and NPR and written opinion pieces for Elle, Refinery29, Time.com, Newsweek and Marie Claire, among others.

 Personal life

 Since starting Moms Demand Action, Watts has lived in Indiana, Colorado and California.
-She and her husband now live in the Bay Area.
 She is the mother of five children.
 In her book, Watts wrote that she was enrolled in a yoga teacher training course when she founded Moms Demand Action.
-She is a Buddhist who practices yoga regularly and meditates at least once a day.
+She is a Buddhist who practices yoga and meditates at least once a day.